It is a medicine that should only provide short-term relief from constipation.

 Do not take remedies against indigestion at the same time as bisacodyl tablets.
-This is because bisacodyl tablets have a special coating that is affected by antacid preparations.
+This is because bisacodyl tablets have a special coating affected by antacid preparations.

-If you need to take something for indigestion, be sure to take it more than two hours before taking the medication, or alternatively wait two hours after taking the medication.
+If you need to take something for indigestion, take it more than two hours before taking the medication or wait two hours after taking it.

-A healthy diet that contains fiber (breads and whole grains, bran, fruits and green leafy vegetables), six to eight glasses of water per day and daily exercise is important to maintain a healthy intestinal function.
+A healthy diet that contains fiber (bread and whole grains, bran, fruits, and green leafy vegetables), six to eight glasses of water per day, and daily exercise is essential to maintain a healthy intestinal function.

-For people who have constipation problems , foods such as cakes, puddings, sugar, candy, cheese and cakes can make things worse.
+For people with constipation problems, foods such as cakes, puddings, sugar, candy, cheese, and cakes can worsen things.